 Role

-Dr Tranter is responsible for teaching the modules Mathematical Methods and Partial Differential Equations.
-His research involves the construction of weakly-nonlinear approximations to partial differential equations, particularly those governing nonlinear waves, as well as numerical simulations.
-He also has an interest in fluid dynamics.
+Dr Tranter is responsible for teaching the modules Calculus, Partial Differential Equations and Professional Development.
+His research involves the construction of weakly-nonlinear approximations to partial differential equations, particularly those governing nonlinear waves and solitons, as well as numerical solutions to PDEs.
+Dr Tranter also explores droplet motion on patterned surfaces.
+More recently, Dr Tranter has begun research in mathematical education, with a particular focus on Learning for Mastery.

 Career overview